thebwilliams22/BigDreamz-Redesign/README.md

 #### July 23, 2025
 1. Created "coming soon" page to be used to times when the website is undergoing changes
 2. Started the process of creating the main landing page for the website.

+#### December 10, 2025
+1. Completed addition of about section
+2. Started implementation of sports section cards for sports related services